Table of Contents

 It is a well-known type of continuous probability distribution.
 This type of distribution is helpful in natural and social sciences to show up random variables and their relationship.
-Due to central limit theorem the importance of normal distribution has increased.
+Due to the central limit theorem, the importance of normal distribution has increased.

 The curve of normal distribution is called bell curve as shown below.
-The data in normal distribution is distributed around central values with no bias on left and right side.
-The curve of normal distribution is called bell curve due to its resemblance with the shape of bell.
+The data in a normal distribution is distributed around central values with no bias on the left and right side.
+The curve of normal distribution is called bell curve due to its resemblance with the shape of a bell.

 Central Limit Theorem

-It is a statistical theory which states that the mean of samples taken from a large population with finite variance is same to the mean of whole population.
+It is a statistical theory which states that the mean of samples taken from a large population with finite variance is same as the mean of the whole population.
 The central limit theorem is based on normal distribution pattern which means that the graph of sample means will look more like a normal distribution curve.
-The same way, variance of all samples is equal to variance of whole population.
+The same way, the variance of all samples is equal to the variance of the whole population.

 Type I and Type II Errors